kaizen-ai/kaizenflow/sorrentum_sandbox/tutorial.sorrentum_dev_container.md

 - The best approach is to see the Airflow logs in one window at the same time as running other commands in a different windows:
-  - Run Airflow server in one terminal window using `docker_bash.sh`
+  - Run Airflow server in one terminal window using `docker compose up`
   - Run other tools in other windows using `docker_exec.sh`
   - You can use `tmux` to allow multiple windows in the same shell

 - After the containers are ready, you can bring up the service with:
   ```